marioph2022/ds_automation/README.md

 GPT3 is Generative Pre-trained Transformer 3 performs a wide variety of natural language tasks.

-This is a tool that can be used to create an appliction by adding features developed by this project.
+This is a tool that can be used to create an application by adding features developed by this project.
 This works with text in many different scenarios and it comprises 49 different categories at the time of this writing and a few examples were executed to see the result.

 Some categories are: